endpoints4s/endpoints4s/documentation/manual/src/ornate/installation.md

 ### Endpoint descriptions

-Add the following dependencies to your `endpoints` sub-project:
+Add the following dependencies to your `shared` sub-project:

 ~~~ scala expandVars=true
 libraryDependencies ++= Seq(